csstools/postcss-plugins/experimental/postcss-custom-shorthands/README.md

 [PostCSS Custom Shorthands Experimental] lets you try out custom shorthands in CSS to give feedback on the [Proposed feature].

-⚠️ This is not a feature that is on a standard track. ⚠️
+⚠️ This is not a feature that is on a standards track. ⚠️

 Please do not use this in real projects.
 It is intended to try out the feature to see if it is useful.